vchoutas/expose/README.md

 **EX**pressive **PO**se and **S**hape r**E**gression (ExPose) is a method
 that estimates 3D body pose and shape, hand articulation and facial expression of a person from a single RGB image.
-For more details please see our ECCV paper [Monocular Expressive Body Regression through Body-Driven Attention](https://expose.is.tue.mpg.de/).
+For more details, please see our ECCV paper [Monocular Expressive Body Regression through Body-Driven Attention](https://expose.is.tue.mpg.de/).
 This repository contains:
 * A PyTorch demo to run ExPose on images.